10 Fascinating Facts About the Thesaurus for National Thesaurus Day

 Writers often turn to a thesaurus to diversify their vocabulary and add nuance to their prose.
-But looking up synonyms and antonyms in a thesaurus can help anyone —writer or not—find the most vivid, incisive words to communicate thoughts and ideas.
-Since today is Thesaurus Day, we’re celebrating with these 10 fascinating facts about your thesaurus.
+But looking up synonyms and antonyms in a thesaurus can help anyone—writer or not—find the most vivid, incisive words to communicate thoughts and ideas.
+Since January 18 is Thesaurus Day, we’re celebrating with these 10 fascinating facts about your thesaurus.

 How do you refer to more than one octopus?
-People say everything from octopuses, octopi, and octopodes.
+People say everything from octopuses to octopi to octopodes.
 Similarly, many people have trouble figuring out the correct plural form of the word thesaurus.
 Though thesauri is technically correct—it attaches a Latin suffix to the Latin word thēsaurus—both thesauri and thesauruses are commonly used and accepted today.

 Philo of Byblos, a Greek historian and grammarian, wrote On Synonyms, a dictionary of synonyms that scholars consider to be the first ancient thesaurus.
 Dating to the late 1st century or early 2nd century CE, the book lists Greek words that are similar in meaning to each another.
 Sadly, we don’t know much more about On Synonyms because copies of the work haven’t survived over the centuries.